nhaar/UMP/README.md

 # Warning!

 This framework doesn't work in the main verison of Undertale Mod Tool yet.
-If you will need to use [this build of of UTMT](https://github.com/krzys-h/UndertaleModTool/pull/1504) until the pull request is approved.
+If you will need to use [this build of UTMT](https://github.com/krzys-h/UndertaleModTool/pull/1504) until the pull request is approved.

 # Welcome to UMP - A mini framework for modding with Undertale Mod Tool